-Upon implementation of GASB 87, MARTA recognized lease receivable and deferred inflow of resources in the Statement of Net Position.
+Upon entering into an agreement, MARTA recognizes lease receivable and deferred inflow of resources in the Statement of Net Position.
 Lease receivable is initially measured at the present value of payments expected to be received over the life of the leases using incremental borrowing rates.
 Subsequently, the lease receivable is reduced by the principal portion of the lease payments received.
+Deferred inflows of resources are reduced as MARTA recognizes leases revenue over the term of the lease.

-MARTA recognized \$10,021 in lease-related interest revenue and \$6,466 in lease revenue associated with the lessor leases in fiscal year 2023.
+MARTA recognized \$9,578 in lease-related interest revenue and \$5,999 in lease revenue associated with the lessor leases in fiscal year 2024.